-5. Statement of the aforesaid passenger, Shri Muhammad Ameen was recorded under Section 108 of the Customs Act, 1962 wherein the passenger admitted that he did not want to declare the same to Customs to clear it illicitly for his personal gain and to avoid payment of Custom duty and had attempted to smuggle the said gold into India.
+5. A statement of the aforesaid passenger was recorded under Section 108 of the Customs Act, 1962 wherein the passenger admitted that she did not want to declare the same to Customs to clear it illicitly for his personal gain and to avoid payment of Customs duty and had attempted to smuggle the said gold into India.

-6. The said gold recovered from the passenger was clearly meant for smuggling purpose and was seized on 18.02.2024 under the reasonable belief that the same was liable for confiscation under the Customs Act, 1962.
+6. The said gold recovered from the passenger was clearly meant for commercial purpose and was seized under the reasonable belief that the same was liable for confiscation under the Customs Act, 1962.
 The seized goods have been handed over to the warehouse in-charge for safe keeping.
 Further, the said goods were also not declared before the Customs and was attempted to be smuggled into India by concealing the same by the pax.

-7. LEGAL PROVISIONS RELEVANT TO THE CASE:
+7. LEGAL PROVISIONS RELEVANT TO THE CASE